viam-labs/bluetooth-rescue/README.md

 # bluetooth-rescue

 The bluetooth system on the raspberry pi 4b intermittently fails while tethering.
-This module detects the failure and attempts to repair the system.
+This module detects the failure and attempts to repair the system by restarting the relevant bits.

 ## Model viam:bluetooth-rescue:rescue

-Provide a description of the model and any relevant information.
+Detect and optionally repair bluetooth crashes.

 ### Configuration